Playful couple with renewed energy and vitality from female sexual health treatment at Rewind Anti-Aging Miami

 Hypoactive Sexual Desire Disorder (HSDD)

-HSDD is the most common form of female sexual dysfunction.
-It is characterized by a persistent, distressing lack of sexual desire — not simply a temporary dip in libido caused by stress or fatigue, but a meaningful decline that causes personal or relational distress.
-HSDD affects an estimated 1 in 10 women and can occur at any age, though it becomes more common during perimenopause and menopause as hormonal levels shift.
+The most common form of FSD — a persistent, distressing lack of sexual desire.
+Not simply a temporary dip caused by stress, but a meaningful decline causing personal or relational distress.
+Affects an estimated 1 in 10 women, becoming more common during perimenopause and menopause.

 Arousal Difficulties

-Female sexual arousal disorder involves difficulty achieving or maintaining physical arousal — even when desire is present.
-This can manifest as insufficient genital blood flow, reduced vaginal lubrication, decreased clitoral sensitivity, or an inability to become physically "ready" for intercourse despite feeling mentally interested.
-Arousal difficulties are often connected to hormonal changes, certain medications (particularly SSRIs and hormonal contraceptives), or vascular factors.
+Difficulty achieving or maintaining physical arousal even when desire is present — insufficient genital blood flow, reduced lubrication, decreased clitoral sensitivity.
+Often connected to hormonal changes, certain medications (SSRIs, hormonal contraceptives), or vascular factors.

-Vaginal dryness is one of the most common complaints during perimenopause and menopause, affecting up to 50% of postmenopausal women.
-As estrogen levels decline, the vaginal tissue becomes thinner, less elastic, and produces less lubrication.
-This condition, known as vaginal atrophy or genitourinary syndrome of menopause (GSM), can make intercourse uncomfortable or painful (dyspareunia), leading many women to avoid sexual activity altogether.
+Affects up to 50% of postmenopausal women.
+As estrogen declines, vaginal tissue becomes thinner, less elastic, and produces less lubrication — a condition known as vaginal atrophy or genitourinary syndrome of menopause (GSM), making intercourse uncomfortable or painful.

 Anorgasmia

-Anorgasmia is the persistent difficulty or inability to reach orgasm despite adequate sexual stimulation and arousal.
-It can be primary (never having experienced orgasm), secondary (having previously been orgasmic but losing the ability), situational (occurring only in certain contexts), or generalized (occurring in all situations).
-Causes include hormonal changes, medication side effects, pelvic floor dysfunction, neurological factors, and psychological barriers.
+Persistent difficulty or inability to reach orgasm despite adequate stimulation.
+Can be primary (never experienced), secondary (lost the ability), situational, or generalized.
+Causes include hormonal changes, medication side effects, pelvic floor dysfunction, and psychological barriers.

-Hormones play a central role in female sexual function, and the hormonal shifts of perimenopause and menopause profoundly affect desire, arousal, lubrication, and orgasm.
+Hormones play a central role in female sexual function.
+The shifts of perimenopause and menopause profoundly affect desire, arousal, lubrication, and orgasm.

-• Testosterone — women produce testosterone from the ovaries and adrenal glands, and it is a primary driver of sexual desire.
-Testosterone levels decline steadily with age, and by menopause, most women have approximately half the testosterone they had in their 20s.
+A primary driver of sexual desire in women.
+Levels decline steadily with age — by menopause, most women have approximately half the testosterone they had in their 20s.

-• Progesterone — affects mood, sleep quality, and overall sense of well-being.
-Progesterone fluctuations and eventual decline during perimenopause can indirectly impair sexual function through anxiety, sleep disruption, and mood changes.
+Affects mood, sleep quality, and overall well-being.
+Fluctuations during perimenopause can indirectly impair sexual function through anxiety, sleep disruption, and mood changes.

-• DHEA — a precursor hormone that converts to both estrogen and testosterone.
-DHEA levels peak in the mid-20s and decline progressively, contributing to the overall hormonal decline that affects sexual health.
+A precursor hormone that converts to both estrogen and testosterone.
+Levels peak in the mid-20s and decline progressively, contributing to the overall hormonal decline affecting sexual health.

-This is why sexual health treatment at Rewind Anti-Aging often begins with a comprehensive hormone evaluation.
-Addressing the hormonal foundation makes targeted sexual health treatments significantly more effective.
+This is why sexual health treatment at Rewind often begins with a comprehensive hormone evaluation.
+Many women are surprised to learn that women can benefit from testosterone therapy to restore sexual desire.
+Addressing the hormonal foundation makes targeted treatments significantly more effective.

 Libido Cream / Scream Cream